CWP: Instance complexity weighted channel-wise soft masks for network pruning: Experiments

 \subsection{Results on CIFAR-10 and CIFAR-100}

-We first evaluated our proposed method on CIFAR-10 dataset by pruning ResNet-32, ResNet-56 and ResNet-110 networks.
-As shown in Table~\ref{tab1}, we compared CAP to some recently proposed pruning methods including LFPC~\cite{he2020learning}, LRF~\cite{joo2021linearly}, MainDP~\cite{tang2021manifold}, HRank~\cite{lin2020hrank}, DMC~\cite{gao2020discrete} and SCP~\cite{kang2020operation}.
-On ResNet32, our method improves the accuracy by 0.85\% after pruning 55.54\% FLOPs, and outperforms LFPC and FPGM~\cite{2018Filter} at similar FLOPs reduction rates.
-When 62.42\% FLOPs are pruned, the accuracy improvement of CAP is still better than that of LRF and MainDP.
-On ResNet56, we included additional competitive methods for comparison.
-At different target FLOPs reduction rates, CAP prunes more FLOPs and simultaneously yields higher accuracy boost than other methods.
-For instance, compared with the best-performing existing method SRR-GR\cite{wang2021convolutional}, our method has better accuracy improvement (0.42\% vs 0.37\%) and higher pruning rate (56.06\% vs 53.80\%).
-When 65.64\% FLOPs are pruned, CAP improves the accuracy by 0.33\%, and outperforms LRF (0.28\% accuracy improvement) and MainDP (0.06\% accuracy loss) at similar FLOPs drop rates.
-For ResNet110, our method achieves 0.39\% accuracy improvement with 53.18\% FLOPs reduced, while TAS~\cite{dong2019network} results in 0.64\% accuracy loss when pruning similar proportion of FLOPs.
-CAP also shows advantage in producing much compact subnetworks, it improves the accuracy by 0.25\% after removing 68.81\% FLOPs, and outperforms HRank by a large margin on model accuracy.
+We first evaluate our proposed method on CIFAR-10 dataset by pruning ResNet32, ResNet56 and ResNet110 networks.
+As shown in Table~\ref{tab1}, we compare CWP to some recently published pruning methods including LFPC~\cite{he2020learning}, LRF~\cite{joo2021linearly}, MainDP~\cite{tang2021manifold}, HRank~\cite{lin2020hrank}, DMC~\cite{gao2020discrete}, DNAL~\cite{guo2022differentiable} and SCP~\cite{kang2020operation}.
+On ResNet32, our method improves the accuracy by 0.79\% after pruning 56.81\% FLOPs, and outperforms LFPC and FPGM~\cite{2018Filter} at similar FLOPs reduction rates.
+When 64.4\% FLOPs are pruned, the accuracy improvement of CWP is still better than that of LRF and MainDP.
+On ResNet56, we include additional competitive methods for comparison.
+At different target FLOPs reduction rates, CWP prunes more FLOPs and simultaneously yields higher accuracy boost than other methods.
+For instance, compared with the best-performing existing method SRR-GR~\cite{wang2021convolutional}, our method has better accuracy improvement (0.43\% vs 0.37\%) and higher pruning rate (58.36\% vs 53.80\%).
+When 64.11\% FLOPs are pruned, CWP improves the accuracy by 0.32\%, and outperforms LRF (0.28\% accuracy improvement), DNAL (0.95\% accuracy loss) and MainDP (0.06\% accuracy loss) at similar FLOPs drop rates.
+For ResNet110, our method achieves 0.33\% accuracy improvement with 55.38\% FLOPs reduced, while TAS~\cite{dong2019network} results in 0.64\% accuracy loss when pruning similar proportion of FLOPs.
+CWP also shows advantage in producing more compact subnetworks, it improves the accuracy by 0.26\% after removing 68.73\% FLOPs, and outperforms HRank by a large margin on model accuracy.